 Areas of interest: Self-Directed Education, children’s rights, NVC, marginalized youth, nature-based healing, accessing ancestral wisdom, family preservation, respectful/conscious parenting, connection-based healing.

-Areas of interest: Attachment Theory, Self-Directed Education, ACE Scores, Self-Directed Healing, Healing in Community and Natural Settings, Nonviolent Communication, Natural Child Development, Creative Processes and Learning Processes
+Areas of interest: Attachment Theory, Self-Directed Education, Self-Directed Healing, Nonviolent Communication, Natural Child Development, Creative Processes and Learning Processes

 “It may seem strange, I suppose, for many of us to understand that we, at best, stand on the planet as equals with all the other people, including young children.
 We are each fully formed, fully valid, fully functional human beings no matter our age.
 Naturally, we have different lots in life, different blessings and challenges, and are on our way to different places, but we always remain, most of all, worthy of being loved for being exactly who we are.”